Nobaiha/EECS2311_Project_G4/README.md

 - Select “Apply & Close”

 **2. Errors dealing with import cannot be resolved message:**
-When faced with an error regarding the “import org.xembly.*;” not working properly, the build.gradle may have not imported properly.
-The dependences may need to be update to include Xembly.
+When faced with an error regarding the “import org.xembly.*;” not working properly a "Quick fixable error" indicated with a light-bulb with an 'x' will appear, which could mean that the build.gradle may not have been imported properly.
+The dependencies may need to be update to include Xembly.
 That can be found here: https://github.com/yegor256/xembly.

 ## Authors
 - Suha Siddiqui